 About 2 teaspoons mint or parsley leaves finely shredded/sliced

 1/2 – 1 Tablespoon olive oil

 Preheat oven 200°C

 - Break off the tough ends from the asparagus spears and discard, better still, compost.
 Leave as long spears or cut into 5cm lengths.

 - Blanch asparagus in boiling salted water until just tender.
 Drain and rinse under cold water to refresh.
 Set aside.

 - Break eggs into a bowl.
 Whisk in a little salt, pepper and freshly grated nutmeg.

 - Add most of the shredded mint or parsley and half of the Parmesan.

 - Lay blanched asparagus spears on top.
 Scatter over remaining mint or parsley and Parmesan.
-Place the fry pan in the oven or under the grill for about 1 minute or so until the frittata is light golden and puffed (as photo above).
+Place the frypan in the oven or under the grill for about 5-10 minutes or so until the frittata is light golden and puffed (as photo above).

-When buying asparagus look for firm buds that are tightly closed with a crisp, unblemished and moist looking stem.
-Store asparagus by cutting a little off the base of the stem, place in a vase or glass with approx. 2cm water.
-Cover with a small plastic bag and put in the fridge.
-Change the water every day or so ensuring the buds are not wet and they will keep fresh for about 3-4 days.
-Alternatively, wrap a wet paper towel around the base of the asparagus and place in a loose fitting plastic bag and pop it into the fridge.
+Store asparagus by cutting about 1cm off the base of the stem.
+Place in a vase or glass with about 2cm water.
+Cover with a loose fitting plastic produce bag and place in the fridge.
+Change the water every two days ensuring the bud tips are not wet.
+Asparagus stored like this will keep fresh for approx. 3-4 days.